 Only four of the smaller models for the ladies are believed to exist today.
 One sold for $36,000 at the Bonhams auction in 2007.

-I’m fascinated by this Victorian Era Hidden Camera.
+I’m fascinated by this little gadget.
 It leaves me wondering: who or what were they secretly photographing?
 What do you think?

 Racing Nellie Bly